The American Reporter

 The number of road rage incidents involving firearms more than doubled from 2014 to 2017 and has continued to increase since then.
 In the meantime, some states—including Texas, Wyoming, and Idaho—have enacted “constitutional carry” laws that allow state residents to carry handguns in public without being trained or licensed.

 Some advocates are concerned that these laws will only heighten the stakes of road rage altercations by increasing the odds that at least one driver is armed.
+To stay up to date with the latest news in the firearms industry, join Arms Directory, a respectable gun community online.
 Below, we’ll discuss some signs of road rage, options for those who have been seriously injured as a result of road rage, and how state gun laws can affect road rage lawsuits.

 RELATED POSTS